AltSysrq/crymap/book/src/imap.md

 - `SMTP-OUT-FAILURE-RECEIPTS`, mailbox into which receipts for unsuccessfully-delivered messages are saved (default `NIL`, which is the same as `"INBOX"`)

-`capabilities` provides a list of valid tokens that can be passed to `XCRY SET-USER-CONFIG`.

 #### XCRY SET-USER-CONFIG